Thursday, March 13, 2014

 All kinds of things.

-We felt safe letting all these people into our homes too.
+We felt safe letting all these various people into our homes too.

-Not like today where you have to chase someone down and beg them to take your money at the mall for you new socks even though the last time you were there you had to shoo the sales team away by yelling, 'Ten seconds, just leave me alone for ten seconds, I can't even think and you stepped on my foot!"
+Nothing like today where you have to go out of your home and then chase someone down and beg them to take your money at the mall for new socks even though the last time you were at the mall, you had to shoo the sales team away by yelling, 'Ten seconds, just leave me alone for ten seconds, I can't even think!"

-divulge every secret number attributed to your person in order to buy a product online for $4.99 with $15.95 shipping and then recieve 6,432 emails about your item, your receipt, the shipping, the sales they are having, their other companies, their surveys and what the company guy with the tape dispenser had for lunch.
+As an online shopper you have to divulge every secret you have or know, in order to buy a product for $4.99 with $15.95 shipping and then recieve 6,432 emails about your item including your receipt, the shipping details, the sales they are having, their other companies, their surveys and what the company guy with the tape dispenser had for lunch, etc.

 When our insurance salesman came to our house the actual gun from the picture was sitting on my family's living room side table.